keploy/community-blog/clrnu2rib000008jtfugp1531.md

 ---
-title: "All about System Integration Testing"
+title: "All about System Integration Testing in software testing"
 seoTitle: "All about System Integration Testing"
 seoDescription: "Well, there's a behind-the-scenes hero called System Integration Testing (SIT) that makes sure all the different parts of a software interract to each other"
 datePublished: Sun Jan 21 2024 18:30:08 GMT+0000 (Coordinated Universal Time)
 cuid: clrnu2rib000008jtfugp1531
-slug: all-about-system-integration-testing
+slug: all-about-system-integration-testing-in-software-testing
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1705643377569/2f0ac399-57b9-416b-926c-c9a0c7019b66.png

 ---